square/svelte-store/README.md

 #### persisted configuration / consent

 Persisting data to storage or cookies is subject to privacy laws regarding consent in some jurisdictions.
-Instead of building two different data flows that depend on whether tracking consent has been given or not, we can instead configure our persisted stores to work in both cases.
-To do so we will need to call the `configurePersistedConsent` function and pass in a consent checker  that will accept a `consent level` and return a boolean indicating whether our user has consented to that level of tracking.
-We can then provide a consent level when building our persisted stores that will be passed to to the checker before storing data.
+Instead of building two different data flows that depend on whether tracking consent has been given or not, you can instead configure your persisted stores to work in both cases.
+To do so you will need to call the `configurePersistedConsent` function and pass in a consent checker that will accept a `consent level` and return a boolean indicating whether your user has consented to that level of tracking.
+You can then provide a consent level when building your persisted stores that will be passed to to the checker before storing data.

 *Supporting tracking consent is simple...*